 Dr. Andrew Terrono is a physician who specializes in hand surgery and orthopedics/orthopedic surgery.
-He is rated 4.0 stars out of 5 by his patients.
-His clinical interests encompass hand problems and wrist problems.
+Dr. Terrono has received a 4.0 out of 5 star rating by his patients.
+His clinical interests include hand problems and wrist problems.
 He honors several insurance carriers, including AARP, Fortis, and Coventry.
-His education and training includes medical school at SUNY Downstate Medical Center College of Medicine and then he performed his residency at Tufts Medical Center and Kings County Hospital Center.
-Dr. Terrono has received professional recognition including the following: Top Doctor Boston Magazine.
-His professional affiliations include Beth Israel Deaconess (BID) Hospital-Milton and Newton-Wellesley Hospital.
-He is accepting new patients.
+His education and training includes medical school at SUNY Downstate Medical Center College of Medicine and residency at Tufts Medical Center and Kings County Hospital Center.
+Dr. Terrono has received the distinction of Top Doctor Boston Magazine.
+His hospital/clinic affiliations include Beth Israel Deaconess (BID) Hospital-Milton and Newton-Wellesley Hospital.
+Dr. Terrono has an open panel.

 Clinical interests: Wrist Problems, Hand Problems

 Clinical interests: Shoulder Problems, Knee Problems

-Dr. Suzanne Miller works as an orthopedist and sports medicine specialist.
-Dr. Miller has a special interest in knee problems and shoulder problems.
-She is rated 3.5 stars out of 5 stars.
+Dr. Suzanne Miller works as an orthopedist and sports medicine specialist in Dedham, MA, Waltham, MA, and Bourne, MA.
+Dr. Miller's patients gave her an average rating of 3.5 out of 5 stars.
 Clinical interests for Dr. Miller include knee problems and shoulder problems.
 She accepts several insurance carriers, including Cigna, Aetna, and Medicare.
 Before performing her residency at Mount Sinai Medical Center and a hospital affiliated with Mount Sinai School of Medicine, Dr. Miller attended Mount Sinai School of Medicine.
 Dr. Miller's distinctions include: Alpha Omega Alpha Medical Honor Society; Oref Resident Research Award 2nd Place; and NIH Summer Research Fellowship Award.
-New patients are welcome to contact her office for an appointment.
+She has an open panel.

 Clinical interests: Shoulder Problems, Knee Problems